acristoffers/Tracker/README.md

 EXCEPTION
 =========

-The app icon and it's derivatives can not be used without authorization.
+The app icon and its derivatives can not be used without authorization.